WangRongsheng/WangRongsheng.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Rongsheng Wang is a Master from Macao Polytechnic University (MPU).
+His research interests include computer vision, large language models and multimodal models.
+He is seeking a PhD. opportunity, if you are interested you can email him: wrs6@88.com
 {style="text-align: justify;"}